 We base the ski groups not on age, but skill level, and social compatibility.

-To keep the quality of the program high, we try to keep the ratio between coach and athletes low, and are committed to having a team ceiling of 125 athletes.
+To keep the quality of the program high, we try to keep the ratio between coach and athletes low—usually 1 coach to 5 – 8 athletes.

 With respect to equipment, helmets and back protectors are mandatory; we request the athletes have a mouth guard; ski poles that are standard length; rock skis (ideally a park ski); and an all mountain, or freeride ski.